chazzawarner/PHYS6017-exercises/README.md

-# PHYS6017-exercises
+# PHYS6017 Exercise Answers
-Computer Techniques in Physics module (PHYS6017) exercise answers
+Here are my answers for the University of Southampton physics module "Computing Techniques in Physics".